srk810/AZ-220-Microsoft-Azure-IoT-Developer/MSLearn/Modules/L06-automatic-enrollment-of-devices-in-dps/01-Generate-and-Configure-Certificates.md

 1. Copy the newly generated **Verification Code** that is displayed above the _Generate_ button.

-    > [!NOTE] You will need to leave the **Certificate Details** pane **Open** while you generate the Verification Certificate.
+    > **Note**: You will need to leave the **Certificate Details** pane **Open** while you generate the Verification Certificate.
 If you close the pane, you will invalidate the Verification Code and will need to generate a new one.

 1. Open the **Azure Cloud Shell**, if it's not still open from earlier, and navigate to the `~/certificates` directory.